-This has been the case since the brand’s very inception in the summer of 1962.
-It was in that year that the first pair of Havaianas was created, based on the traditional Japanese ‘Zori’ sandal which was made from a soft rice straw that cushioned the foot as you walked.
-The ‘Zori’ had been brought back to the USA after WWII when American troops spent time in Japan, and it was upon seeing these sandals on the beaches of Hawaii that inspiration for Havaianas struck; in fact, the name Havaianas comes from the Portuguese word for ‘Hawaiians’—the source of inspiration for the original Havaianas flip flop.
+In 1962 the first pair of Havaianas was created.
+Based on the traditional Japanese ‘Zori’ sandal which was made from a soft rice straw that cushioned the foot as you walked.
+The ‘Zori’ had been brought back to the USA after WWII when American troops spent time in Japan.
+It was upon seeing these sandals on the beaches of Hawaii that inspiration for Havaianas struck.
+In fact, the name Havaianas comes from the Portuguese word for ‘Hawaiians’—the source of inspiration for the original flip flop.

-Crafted with lightweight yet durable soles with a rice grain texture in a nod to its origins, the original blue and white Havaianas flip flops were driven around the vast Brazilian landscape by travelling salesmen in brightly coloured Volkswagen vans.
-As their vehicles bumbled into local villages, they would be greeted by an enthusiastic crowd who welcomed the affordable, comfortable flip flops into all aspects of their lives—from work, to life at home and downtime with friends and family.
-By 1964, the vast majority of Brazilian workers looked to Havaianas as their staple footwear of choice and by 1966 the style was so popular the design of the Havaianas flip flop was patented—securing the future legacy of the Havaianas sandals.
+Crafted with lightweight yet durable soles they have a rice grain texture that nods to their origins.
+Their original colours were blue and white flip-flops and were worn by people travelling the country.
+Heading through local villages, people welcomed the affordable, comfortable flip-flops.
+They were able to wear the shoes throughout all aspects of their lives—from work, to life at home and downtime with friends and family.
+By 1964, the vast majority of Brazilian workers looked to Havaianas as their staple footwear of choice.
+By 1966 the style was so popular the design of the Havaianas flip flop was patented—securing the future legacy of the Havaianas sandals.

-A production error in 1969 saw the sandals incorrectly produced in a batch of green as opposed to the signature blue and white styles, but when released to the market the brand was surprised to see the green models quickly snapped up by Brazilians.
-Havaianas quickly seized the opportunity for expansion, producing new flip flops in brown, yellow and black before the turn of the year.
+A production error in 1969 saw the sandals incorrectly produced in a batch of green as opposed to the signature blue and white styles.
+The new colourways were an instant hit and the brand seized the opportunity for expansion.
+They produced new flip-flops in brown, yellow and black before the turn of the year.
 As the colour options grew, so too did the brand.
-Peace and love was the mantra of the 1970s, and the call for a more minimalist lifestyle with eco-friendly choices was carried around Brazil by hippies with Havaianas on their feet.
+Peace and love was the mantra of the 1970s.
+They called for a more minimalist lifestyle with eco-friendly choices.
+With Hippies travelling Brazil with Havaianas on their feet.

 Already by the 1970s, the original design of the Havaianas flip flop was being imitated by fraudsters trying to ride the wave of the brand’s success.
-Yet the quality and originality of Havaianas ensured its longevity, and by 1980 millions of pairs of Havaianas were sold in Brazil each and every year.
-In fact, the Brazilian government even listed Havaianas in its list of fundamental products that could be used to control inflation, implying Havaianas to be as integral as rice and beans to the Brazilian way of life.
-It wouldn’t be long before international domination arrived, and the creation of new styles and colourways saw the flip flops quickly adopted by Americans and Europeans as the must-have summer sandals.
-By the ‘90s, the flip flops were spotted on the feet of everybody from your casual beach wearer to high-profile celebrities including Jennifer Aniston, Angelina Jolie and David Beckham, and by the ‘00s school children even began protesting the right to wear flip flops to school rather than their clammy, restrictive school shoes.
-Some Brazilian offices even initiated their own version of dress down Fridays—Havaianas Day—when staff were able to allow their feet to breathe in the office courtesy of their Havaianas.
+Yet the quality and originality of Havaianas ensured their longevity.
+By 1980 millions of pairs were sold in Brazil every year.
+In fact, the Brazilian government listed Havaianas as a fundamental product that could be used to control inflation.
+Implying Havaianas are as integral as rice and beans to the Brazilian way of life.
+It wouldn’t be long before international domination arrived.